 The Girl Who Saved The King of Sweden (is actually called Edwin)

-Some of you might have read the book of nearly that name, which was an excellent follow up to “The Hundred-Year-Old Man Who Climbed Out the Window and Disappeared”, relating the story of a young South African girl who just happens to be a mathematical genius and who somehow gets involved in a nuclear incident involving Sweden, Israel and China.
+Some of you might have read the book of nearly that name, an excellent follow-up to “The Hundred-Year-Old Man Who Climbed Out the Window and Disappeared”, which tells the story of a young South African girl who just happens to be a mathematical genius, and who somehow gets involved in a nuclear incident involving Sweden, Israel and China.

 I rather enjoyed the book, finding it to be a genuine flight of fancy and depicting events that were unlikely to actually ever come close to actually occurring.